divijghose/firedrake/Firedrake-meeting-2024-01-17.md

 ## JB: Progress on RTree
 [PR](https://github.com/Toblerity/rtree/pull/292) closer to being merged.
 See [libsupermesh](https://github.com/firedrakeproject/libsupermesh/pull/4) and [firedrake](https://github.com/firedrakeproject/firedrake/pull/3138) PRs for progress on our side.

+## CW: Status of "backend" for adjoint
+See [relevant issue](https://github.com/firedrakeproject/firedrake/issues/3325).
+Surely "backend" is a redundant concept now?

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*